Financial-Times/origami/README.md

 * Whatsapp (note: this link does nothing if Whatsapp is not installed)
 * Pinterest

-The following social networks are deprecated, and will be removed in the next major release:
-* Google+ (written as 'googleplus' in the `links` config option)

 ### Core experience

 To support core experience, you need to include the [complete markup](https://github.com/Financial-Times/o-share/blob/master/demos/src/main.mustache) directly.